kstolen0/kstolen0.github.io/_posts/2024-03-18-floating-point-numbers.md

 The calculation loops back on itself after calculating  `0.6 * 2`!

-Using the 11 bits of space we have available we get:
+Using the 10 bits of space we have available we get:

 `0.0001100110`.

-To get the exponent, we normalize the value:
+To get the exponent, I normalize the value and add the bias:

 `1.1*2^-4`